GrowwOld/eslint-config/README.md

 # eslint-config
 Standard Eslint config adopted in Groww.
-Customized as per requirement and preferences of devs in Groww...
+Customized as per requirement and preferences of devs in Groww..